-BOOMERANG is a daringly physical, poetically nuanced dance and performance project created in 2012 by co-artistic directors Matty Davis and Kora Radella with founding member Adrian Galvin.
-Recognizing the body as an evolving repository for both physical and psychological life, BOOMERANG sifts through and siphons from the rich, eclectic histories that constitute the personhoods of the people with whom they work.
-Using idiosyncratic movement invention, unpredictable phrasing, and a commitment to full-on embodied motion, BOOMERANG creates intense explorations of how human histories might be sensitively layered, distorted, and re-contextualized.
-Their work has been presented in NYC at venues including Dixon Place, Danspace Project, Judson Church, Center for Performance Research, Roulette, Triskelion Arts, Chez Bushwick, the Irondale Center, and at the United Nations, as well as in Cleveland, Chicago, Pittsburgh, and Grand Rapids.
-They’re also keen on presenting their work in a wide variety of alternative spaces, from parks to vineyards, the streets to the mountains, and within academic and school contexts.
-In June and July 2015, they made their European debut with residencies and performances at Lake Studios Berlin and tragantDansa in Barcelona.
-In fall 2015, BOOMERANG was shortlisted as 1 of 20 juried finalists for the Grand Jury Prize at ArtPrize7, having been nominated among the top 5 timebased artists by Sundance Senior Programmer Shari Frilot.
-Most recently, they premiered their work at the Arts Arena in Paris, France as well at the Berliner Festspiele in Berlin, Germany at the invitation of world-renowned theater director Robert Wilson.
-BOOMERANG is creating a new evening-length work set to premiere March 17th & 18th, 2017 at the 92nd St. Y as part of the Harkness Dance Festival.
+BOOMERANG is a daringly physical, poetically-nuanced dance and performance project created in 2012 by co-artistic directors Matty Davis and Kora Radella with founding member Adrian Galvin.
+Recognizing the body as an evolving repository for both physical and psychological life, BOOMERANG creates unfailingly committed, fully embodied works exploring trust, vulnerability, and the residual histories that impel the body to move.
+Their work has been presented in NYC at venues including Danspace Project, Judson Church, 92nd Street Y, Dixon Place, Center for Performance Research, Roulette, Triskelion Arts, Chez Bushwick, the Irondale Center, and at the United Nations, as well as in Cleveland, Chicago, Grand Rapids, Miami, and Pittsburgh.
+Abroad, BOOMERANG has made premieres at the Arts Arena in Paris, as well at the Berliner Festspiele in Berlin at the invitation of world-renowned theater director Robert Wilson.
+BOOMERANG is also keen on presenting their work in a wide variety of alternative spaces, from parks to vineyards, the streets to the mountains, and within academic and school contexts.
+In 2015, BOOMERANG was shortlisted as 1 of 20 juried finalists for the Grand Jury Prize at ArtPrize7, their work For the toward having been nominated among the top 5 time-based artists by Sundance Senior Programmer Shari Frilot.
+For the toward has also been performed at the Pulse Contemporary Art Fair, the Museum of Contemporary Art in Chicago, and Pioneer Works in NYC.
+In 2016, BOOMERANG premiered Repercussion, an evening-length commission from Dixon Place that was created in part during artist residencies at Lake Studios Berlin in Germany and The Watermill Center in the Hamptons.
+In 2017, they presented the first iteration of their evening length work This is a Forge at the esteemed Harkness Dance Festival.
+In 2018, they will present duets and a solo at the Art Institute of Chicago in relation to the Rodin exhibit.

-WILL ARBERY is a playwright, performer, and filmmaker from Texas + Wyoming.
-He's a member of Youngblood at EST, and he's the recipient of a 2016-2017 Claire Rosen & Samuel Edes Foundation Prize for Emerging Artists.
-He's an alum of Clubbed Thumb's Early Career Writers Group, Theater Masters MFA Festival, Alliance Theatre's Kendeda group, Tofte Lake Center's Emerging Artist Residency, Wildacres, The Watermill Center (with BOOMERANG), and Variety’s “110 Students to Watch.”
+WILL ARBERY is a NYC-based playwright, performer, and lmmaker from Texas and Wyoming.
+He’s a member of EST/Youngblood, and he’s the recipient of a 2016-2017 Claire Rosen & Samuel Edes Foundation Prize for Emerging Artists.
+He’s an alum of Clubbed Thumb’s Early Career Writers Group, Theater Masters MFA Festival, Alliance Theatre’s Kendeda group, Tofte Lake Center’s Emerging Artist Program, Wildacres, The Watermill Center (with BOOMER- ANG), 100W Corsicana, and Variety’s “110 Students to Watch.”
 His play The Mongoose was an L.A.
-Times Critic’s Pick.
-His dance work with BOOMERANG is upcoming at Steppenwolf and MCA Chicago.
-Short plays at: Williamstown Theatre Festival, JACK, Little Theater, #serials at The Flea, Samuel French OOB Festival (winner), Living Room Playmakers, American Theater Company, Hearth Gods, and more.
-He's been featured in Purple Mag, Howl Round, I Interview Playwrights, and TDF Stages.
+Times Critic’s Pick and winner of the 2017 Stage Raw Theatre Award for Best Playwriting.
+His dance work with BOOMERANG has been performed at Steppenwolf, PULSE Miami, The Watermill Center, MCA Chicago, Pioneer Works in NYC, and has been featured on Desus & Mero and VICE Creators Project.
+Short plays at: Williamstown Theatre Festival, JACK, Little Theater, #serials at The Flea, Samuel French OOB Festival (win- ner), Living Room Playmakers, American Theater Company, Hearth Gods, and more.
+He’s been featured in Purple Mag, Howl Round, I Interview Play- wrights, and TDF Stages.
 His writing has been published by Better Magazine, Word Riot, decomP, The Awl, Howl Round, Timber, Neutrons Protons, Snow Monkey, and more.
-He's currently Writing & Research Assistant for Young Jean Lee.
-Upcoming: his play Wheelchair at Dixon Place, and a micro-residency at the Bushwick Starr for his play Claustrophile. rbery has an MFA in Writing for the Screen + Stage from Northwestern University and BA in English & Drama from Kenyon College.
-He grew up in Dallas, TX, the only boy with seven sisters.
-He has performed with BOOMERANG at Dixon Place, Three Rivers Arts Festival, Links Hall, and ArtPrize7.
-More information is available at www.willarbery.com
+He’s currently Writing & Research Assistant for Young Jean Lee and his work was recently part of the Ojai Playwrights Conference.
+Arbery earned an MFA in Writing for the Screen and Stage from Northwestern University and a BA in English & Drama from Kenyon College.
+He grew up in Dallas, TX, the only boy with seven sisters. www.willarbery.com

 MASSIMILIANO BALDUZZI was born in a small village of the Dolomites and works internationally as a performer, director and teacher.
 For the past twenty years, frequently under the mentorship of Stefano Vercelli and Anne Zenour, he has dedicated himself to the practice of physical and vocal training for performers.
 In 2006, he spent six months in Bali studying Balinese dance and voice work.
 In 2008, he moved to New York City.
 Recent collaborations include Arturo Vidich’s Bodyisland and142241 (Abrons Arts Center), Helga Davis’Cassandra (Park Avenue Armory, BRIC), Daria Fain and Robert Kocik’s E.V.E.R.Y.O.N.E, Vibe and Brooklyn Rezound and Vanessa Anspaugh’s The end of men.
 He also continues to work as an independent performer and teacher.
 In the past three years his solo performance research, DOIEB SI TAU, language for a requiem, has been presented in NYC at NYLA, CPR, Judson Church, Rubin Museum, CAVE, in Philadelphia at FringeArts, in Los Angeles at Pieter, and in Italy and England.
 He was a Movement Research (2011) and a Fresh Tracks, NYLA (2014) artist in residence.
 Currently Massimiliano is working with the Teatro Stabile di Bolzano (Italy) in the production of “The Kitchen” by A.Wesker directed by Marco Bernardi. www.massimilianobalduzzi.com